bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 We left the gap and headed back, but angled up.
 This soon brought us to the ridge on the left side of the ascent gully.
 We would do the conventional route.

-After coming to the top of the gully, we took the easiest terrain.
+After reaching the top of the gully, we took the easiest terrain.
 We headed right along the base of a cliff band before scrambling over it.
 After that it was mostly a scree crunch to the base of the cliffs where we found a wall of rock with a window.
 We were 40 m below the summit.

 Here, still not feeling well enough to attempt any exposed scrambling, Dinah decided to stop.
 I could see some exposed, difficult scrambling routes, but nothing I wanted to downclimb on my return!
 From the window I ventured left around a corner and came to steep, rubbly terrain.
 Although some difficult scrambling lay ahead, the exposure was mild and nothing so tricky that I couldn't downclimb with relative ease.
 I reached the summit in a few minutes.